C-Rosel/MBTI_Chatbot/README.md

 ## Chat Interface

-We hosted our project on Streamlit, currently theming is only in our simplevisuals branch:
+Our project is powered by Streamlit and hosted locally, currently theming is only in our simplevisuals branch:

 https://github.com/user-attachments/assets/45491f58-0538-4ce2-ac2b-d6065acaa6b0